Intelligent-Mobile-Device-Lab-at-KSU/owlbox_files/README.md

 # owlbox_files
-These are the configurations for various OwlBoxes
+These are the files needed for various OwlBox configurations and applications.